Jacopown/dotfiles/linux/Arch Installation Guide.md

 Than type 'g' and press Enter.
 Type 'n' and press Enter.
 Press Enter for default option.
-Press Enter for default oprion again.
+Press Enter for default option again.
-Press Enter for default oprion again.
+Press Enter for default option again.
 If asked type 'Y' and hit Enter to remove the existing signature.
 Type 'w' and hit Enter.
 Now we've created our partition for linux (you can check it running `lsblk`).